 - Shark T-shirt: Sink your teeth into this win-win situation.
 Give the Shark T-shirt,

-matches the Shark party plates and napkins.
-It's a gift that will add to the party
+it matches the Shark party plates and napkins.
+It's a gift that will add to the

-theme.
-He'll wear the T-shirt long after the party is over and it will remind friends
+party theme.
+He'll wear the T-shirt long after the party is over and it will remind

 - Shark birthday card.
 Whatever the birthday present that's shark related you find,